ValPumpkins/holbertonschool-low_level_programming/hello_world/README.md

 <li><strong>6-size.c</strong> : C program that prints the size of various types on the computer it is compiled and run on (should produce the exact same output as in the example, warnings are allowed, should return 0)</li>
 <li><strong>100-intel</strong> : Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
 (The C file name will be saved in the variable $CFILE.
 The output file should be named the same as the C file, but with the extension .s instead of .c)</li>
 </ul>
+<li><strong>101-quote.c</strong> : C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error (allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts, should return 1, should compile without any warnings when using the -Wall gcc option</li>